Iubenda logo

 They govern the contractual relationship between you, the provider of a service and your users – essentially, a contract in which you, the owner, clarifies the conditions for using your service or accessing your products.

-This article will help you write a basic Terms and Conditions document for a website.
-If you’d rather let us create a document tailored to your business for you, use our Terms and Conditions Generator.
+This article will help you write a basic Terms and Conditions Agreement for a website.
+If you’d rather create a document tailored to your business, we recommend using our Terms and Conditions Generator.

 For your Terms and Conditions to be effective, they have have to: